 B5d.
 Jane Pollack (1927-1989)

 B6.
-Anna Davis (born 1889 in Russia; died 1984 in Los Angeles), a suffragrette who married Abraham Marshall (1884-1955), a builder and union painter, in 1907 in Brooklyn.
-They
+Anna Davis (born 1889 in Russia; died 1984 in Los Angeles), a suffragette who married Abraham Marshall (1884-1955), a builder and union painter, in 1907 in Brooklyn.
+They moved to Los Angeles in their later years, where Anna took up painting.
+Anna and Abraham Marshall had four children:

 B6a.
-Gladys Shepard Salit (1908-1969), a social worker, who was the mother of pioneer American mime Richmond Shepard (1929-2019) and the grandmother of pop singer Vonda Shepard
+Gladys Shepard Salit (1908-1969), a social worker, who was the mother of pioneer American mime Richmond Shepard (1929-2019) and the grandmother of pop singer Vonda Shepard.

 B6b.
 Irving Marshall (1911-1971)